Good to Grow Week 2026

 When you register, we will provide lots of resources to help you plan, promote and run your event, from social media posts to bug hunt activity packs.
 And your event will be added to the Capital Growth map to help more people discover you.

-Good to Grow: tales of resilience webinar
+Good to Grow Launch: tales of resilience webinar

 Not a member of the Capital Growth network?
 No problem!
 Membership is free and takes about 5 minutes.
 The Capital Growth Network is for everyone, whether you’re growing food already or keen to get started.
 We welcome community gardens, allotments, school gardens, city farms, growing enterprises and home growers.
 Join Now